AnnaAD/scale-gpm/experiments.md

 - `source tbl4a.sh` : produces motif counts seen in table 4a.
 Also runs the ELP for Arya.
 Each run may take up to ten hours.

-- `source tbl4b.sh` : produces larger pattern counts seen in table 4b.
+- `source tbl4b.sh` : produces larger graph counts seen in table 4b.
 Also runs the ELP for Arya.
 Each run may take up to ten hours.
+Needs 1TB of memory.

 ### Running Arya ELP: